SwiftHow/cuckoo/README.md

 ```
 sudo gulp
 ```
-This command will running default task in `Gulpfile`.
+This command will running default task in `Gulpfile.js`.
 The task will watch all your `*.scss` file, and parse `cuckoo.scss` file when any change saved.
-You can read `Gulpfile` for more detail info.
+You can read `Gulpfile.js` for more detail info.

 ### CSS Color Reference
 - [NIPPON COLORS - 日本の伝統色](http://nipponcolors.com/)